ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 ## 1-1 Introduction
 ### ```1-1-1 What is Machine Learning?```
-Two definitions of Machine Learning are offered.
-Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
+Two definitions of Machine `shashank`Learning are offered.
+Arthur Samuel described it as: "the field of study that gives ```shashank```computers the ability to learn without being explicitly programmed."
 This is an older, informal definition.

 `shashank`